1. Hierarchical Partial Reconfiguration over PCI Express Reference Design for Intel Arria 10 Devices

 The Linux driver accompanying this reference design is not a production

 driver.
 You must adapt this driver based on your design.

-Installing the Arria 10 GX FPGA Development Kit
+1.3.2.
+Installing the Intel Arria 10 GX FPGA Development Kit

 For complete instructions on installing